HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_referrerpolicy.png",
-  caption="Percentage of websites that specify a Referrer Polic.", description="Bar chart showing the percentage of websites that use a Referrer Policy according to how the websites specified the policy.
+  caption="Percentage of websites that specify a Referrer Policy.", description="Bar chart showing the percentage of websites that use a Referrer Policy according to how the websites specified the policy.
 Any referrer policy is set on 11.12% of desktop and 10.38% of mobile sites, Entire document policy on 9.66% and 8.68%, Entire document policy header on 7.37% and 6.49%, Entire document policy meta on 2.65% and 2.51%, Any individual requests on 1.92% and 2.10%, Any link relations on 0.00% and 0.00%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2144839216&format=interactive", sheets_gid="1720798838",